DiamondGotCat/Spaudio/README.md

 - **Multiple Sources and Microphones**: Add multiple sound sources and microphones to capture the spatial audio effect.
 - **Audio Output**: Save the simulated audio to a file or play it directly through your speakers.

+## About default settings
+Please use headphones/earphones.

+### Normal mode

+You can experience 3D audio to a reasonable degree while maintaining compatibility.

+### Stereo mode

+It gives you the experience of having a privileged seat in front of a high-quality TV, but only if it supports stereo.

+Cannot be used when monaural.

 ## Getting Started

 ### Prerequisites